hws47a/VF_CustomMenu/README.md

 More info:
 * Menu is cached by the 'Block HTML' cache;
 * Extension doesn't support a separate edit data for multiple stores

+CURRENTLY IT WORKS ON 1 MY PROJECT